 The Honors Program in History offers students additional intellectual challenges.
 Honors students participate in an advanced seminar and produce a substantial thesis based on their own primary source research.
 Students enjoy the reward of finishing a prolonged, independent project mentored by a faculty member.

-Majors who complete at least four history courses with a minimum grade point average (GPA) of 3.33 (B+) or who have a letter of support from a faculty member willing to supervise their project are eligible to apply for admission to the History department Honors Program.
+Majors who have completed at least four history courses with a minimum grade point average (GPA) of 3.33 (B+) or who have a letter of support from a faculty member willing to supervise their project are eligible to apply for admission to the Department of History Honors Program.

 Students must fulfill the standard requirements for the major, and a two-semester sequence of research seminars.
 These are Honors Thesis 497 I (seminar) and Honors Thesis 497 II (tutorial), in which students prepare a thesis of approximately thirty to forty pages.
 Upon admission to the program, honors students are responsible for arranging with a faculty mentor to guide their thesis research and writing, normally completed in their senior year.